natashaclerkin/bia-MS3/README.md

 - View all the recipes I have stored in a specific area so that I can review my current collection at any time and refer back to them when needed.
 - Create a new recipe providing necessary details so that I can share knowledge from a homemade/successful recipe used in the past with the community.
 - Edit one of my current recipes so that I can improve the recipe for other members or users.
-- Remove one of my current recipes so I that I can choose to no longer share it with the community.
+- Remove one of my current recipes so that I can choose to no longer share it with the community.
 - To have access to all recipes provided by the community so that I can view content from other members.
 - To browse recipes from other members so that I can get inspiration for future meals based on meal type, specific ingredients used and by dietary requirement.

 As a brand owner user, I would like to:

 - Create recipes to share with the community so that I can highlight our products from the brand.
-- Get the products in as many locations on the website so that I can create awareness for the brand.
+- View the products in as many locations on the website so that I can create awareness for the brand.
-- Offer discount to community users so that I can gain potential new customers for the brand.
+- Offer a discount to community users so that I can gain potential new customers for the brand.
-- View analytics/reports for the quantity of users that have clicked through to our site to value potential customer acquisition.
+- View analytics/reports for the number of users that have clicked through to our site to value potential customer acquisition.

 ### Business/Admin Users